Republicans are left reeling after deal between Trump and Democrats

 “They’ve been trolling along looking for something to attach it to,” Walker said of Republican leaders.
 “To use the pain and suffering of the people of Texas to me is offensive."

-He also said that the debt ceiling must always be lifted without question, a position not held by most Republicans.
+He also said that the debt ceiling must always be lifted without question, a position not held by most Republicans, who in recent years have turned it into a lever to achieve their policy goals of budget cuts.

 The deal, however, just pushes the threat of a government shutdown to December.